Hořovičky: Etymology

 The initial name Hořovice was derived from the personal name Hoř or Hora, meaning "the village of Hoř's/Hora's people".
 The attribute Německé, which was used in the first half of the 20th century, meant 'German' and was used to distinguish it from the town of Hořovice.
 The municipality was then renamed to Hořovičky, which is a diminutive of Hořovice.

 Geography

 Hořovičky is located about 15 km northwest of Rakovník and 57 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is at 498 m above sea level.

 History

 The first written mention of Hořovice is from 1392.

 In 1947, the municipality was renamed to its current name.

 Transport

-The I/6 road, part of the European route E48, passes through the municipality.
+The I/6 road (part of the European route E48) runs through the municipality.
 It replaces the unfinished section of the D6 motorway from Prague to Karlovy Vary.